Great accessible UK weekend breaks: Leeds

 The Yorkshire County Cricket Club is one of the best in the country, and for sports lovers it’s a great day out.
 Based at Emerald Headingley, this is a fantastic place to watch cricket played to one of the highest standards in the world.

 The team at Yorkshire County Cricket Club spoke about why the club is worth visiting: “The world-renowned Emerald Headingley is a fantastic place to watch cricket, hosting a range of high-profile fixtures throughout the summer months.
 The home of Yorkshire County Cricket Club, Emerald Headingley is known for showcasing some of the world’s greatest talent, with an incredible heritage for nurturing some of the greatest players to have played the game.
-Matchdays in Leeds vary, dependant on the format of the game but a friendly, and often partisan, atmosphere can be expected.”
+Matchdays in Leeds vary, dependent on the format of the game but a friendly, and often partisan, atmosphere can be expected.”

 They also discussed what they have done to make the stadium as accessible as possible: “Yorkshire County Cricket Club have worked hard to ensure the stadium is accessible to all supporters and continue to strive for better.
 The ground has a good amount of accessible seating, both indoors and outdoors, as well as covered seating in several locations.
 Disabled toilets are located around the ground and in the Emerald Stand, which will open in May 2019, will have a changing places facility.”